tingerrr/chiral-thesis-fhe/src/core/styles.typ

     kinds.map(k => counter(_std.figure.where(kind: k)).update(0)).join()
     it
   }

+  // allow all figures to break by default show _std.figure: set block(breakable: true)

   // caption placement is generally below for unknown kinds and images, but above for tables,
   // listings and equations, while equations are generally not put into figures, they do have